Tw1ddle/Sky-Shader/README.md

 # Sky and Particle Shader Editor

-Configurable sky and particle editor based on the [Preetham Model](http://www.cs.utah.edu/~shirley/papers/sunsky/sunsky.pdf).
+Configurable sky and particle editor.
 Run it in the browser [here](http://samcodes.itch.io/sky-shader-editor).
+The WebGL shader is based on the [Preetham Model](http://www.cs.utah.edu/~shirley/papers/sunsky/sunsky.pdf) and this [three.js](http://threejs.org/examples/js/SkyShader.js) example.

-This builds on the sky shader and particle system code used in my entry for Ludum Dare 33, [Otherworldly Stars](http://samcodes.itch.io/otherworldly-stars).
+This also builds on the sky shader and particle system code used in my entry for Ludum Dare 33, [Otherworldly Stars](http://samcodes.itch.io/otherworldly-stars).

 ## Usage ##